H-Mateus/spinal-studies-rjah-site/content/post/org_mode_basics_2020-12-03/index.md

 `#+end_src` <br />
 `#+end_details` <br />

-The whole thing is wraped in the `begin_details` block, the text next the triangle is defined in the `begin_summary`, and the code is in the `begin_src` block.
+The whole thing is wrapped in the `begin_details` block, the text next the triangle is defined in the `begin_summary`, and the code is in the `begin_src` block.
 Note that each block must be closed, and that code doesn't have to be run, the output with be produced during export